ChefPax

 Storing live trays — the ChefPax approach

-ChefPax delivers microgreens as live trays—still rooted in the grow medium.
-This is the freshest possible form: the plant continues to respire and maintain nutrients until you harvest.
+ChefPax delivers microgreens as live trays — still rooted in the grow medium.
+The plant continues to respire and maintain nutrients until you harvest.
 Live trays typically remain viable for 14 days or more when cared for correctly.

 For the full live tray care walkthrough (watering schedule, light requirements, harvest timing), see the live tray care guide.